MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-administrator.md

 ## View the case management report dashboard

 Case management administrators have access to view the case management report dashboard.
 This dashboard gives managers the ability to analyze the queue and agent performance.
 The case management report is updated every 24 hours.
-You can select the **Assessment name**, **Queue name** and **Agent name** from the drop-down menu, as well as set the date range.
+You can select the **Assessment name**, **Queue name** and **Agent name** from the drop-down menu, and set the date range.
 The report shows the performance of several key metrics over daily, weekly, and monthly periods.
 To review specific cases, you can use the search feature to search with case management-specific attributes such as, **Queue name**, **Agent name**, **Review decision**, and **Reason and Review notes**.